Golan Heights Winery

-The Golan Heights Winery (יקבי רמת הגולן) is an Israeli winery located in the Israeli settlement of Katzrin in the Golan Heights.
+The Golan Heights Winery (יקבי רמת הגולן) is an Israeli winery located in the Israeli settlement of Katzrin in the Israeli-occupied Golan Heights.
 It is Israel's third largest winery.
 In 2012, Golan Heights Winery was named New World Winery of the Year by Wine Enthusiast magazine.

 History

 The Golan Heights Winery is jointly owned by eight Israeli settlements—moshavim and kibbutzim, which also supply the grapes.
 Its first vintage was released in 1984.
 Production in 2008 reached 6 million bottles a year, 30% of which was exported.

 The Golan Heights winery markets brands under the Golan, Yarden and Gamla labels and is the parent company of Galilee's Galil Mountain Winery.
 Golan sources its grapes from sixteen vineyards in the Golan Heights and one vineyard in the Upper Galilee.
 The chief winemaker is Napa native Victor Schoenfeld.